fleschutz/PowerShell/Docs/play-cow-sound.md

 ## play-cow-sound.ps1 - Plays a cow sound

-This script plays a cow sound.
+This PowerShell script plays a cow sound.

 ## Parameters
 ```powershell